privacy-scaling-explorations/pse.dev/articles/code-optimizations-in-the-landscape-of-post-quantum-cryptography.md

 Matrix multiplication illustration

 For performance reasons, lattice-based cryptography relies on polynomial rings rather than ordinary vectors.
-I won’t go into the details, but let’s consider the following example.
+I won't go into the details, but let's consider the following example.

 ![](/articles/code-optimizations-in-the-landscape-of-post-quantum-cryptography/VEbeKabiB_GT6usoOzVSu.webp)